The Risks to 5G IoT: Preparing for the Next Generation of Cybersecurity Threats

 Another threat to 5G networks is the large amount of data stored in the cloud rather than on more secure local servers.
 The data gathered by IoT devices contribute to a vastly expanded attack surface.

-By harvesting massive amounts of data from tens of billions of connected devices, AI and machine learning systems can evolve alongside the threat matrix, learning to detect and neutralize threats before they compromise critical system and put lives and sensitive data at risk.
+By harvesting massive amounts of data from tens of billions of connected devices, AI and machine learning systems can evolve alongside the threat matrix, learning to detect and neutralize threats before compromising critical systems and putting lives and sensitive data at risk.

 Despite these challenges, the coming shift to 5G networks promises to offer companies a powerful new tool capable of powering faster, broader IoT deployments.

-Learn more about our offerings and request your own free evaluation kit today.
+Learn more about 5G or request a sample kit today.